iamanigeeit/DDW2023/docs/02-heap-complexity/binary-heap.md

 ## Maintaining The Heap Property with `Heapify`

-We will now describe an algorithm on how to maintain the _heap property_ and in this example is the _max-heap property_.
-We will call this procedures to maintain the _max-heap property_ as max-heapify.
+We will now describe an algorithm on how to maintain the _heap property_ and (here the _max-heap property_).
+We will call the procedure to maintain the _max-heap property_ `max-heapify`.
 The idea is that for a given node, we will push down this node in such a way that the _max-heap property is satisfied_.
-This assumes that the _left_ child of the given node forms a tree that satisfies _max-heap property_.
-Similarly, the _right_ child of the given node forms a tree that satisfies _max-heap property_.
+We will assume that both the _left_ and _right_ child of the given node forms a tree that satisfies _max-heap property_.
 The only part that does not satisfy the _max-heap property_ is the current node and its two children.

 ### (P)roblem Statement

-Given an index of a node in a binary tree, where the left and the right children of that node satisfies the _max-heap property_, restore the _max-heap property_ of the tree starting from the current node.
+Given an index of a node in a binary tree, where the left and the right children of that node satisfy the _max-heap property_, restore the _max-heap property_ of the tree starting from the current node.

 ```
     Input: index of the current node in a heap